 In January 1919 the Cork Volunteers were divided into three brigades, with MacCurtain in charge of No. 1 brigade centred on the city.
 MacCurtain and MacSwiney, who saw the Volunteers as honourable soldiers, wished to mount large-scale attacks on police and army barracks (they also feared that the Volunteers would disintegrate unless kept active); Sean O'Hegarty (qv), MacCurtain's vice-commandant, favoured attacks on individual policemen and recruited a group that resembled the Squad, formed by Michael Collins (qv), to carry them out.
 In May 1919 an explosion took place in a bomb factory that O'Hegarty's men had constructed without MacCurtain's knowledge; O'Hegarty was demoted but he continued to operate independently, his activities causing tensions with MacCurtain that resembled those between Collins and Cathal Brugha (qv), who like MacCurtain (and for the same reasons) had left the IRB after 1916.

 The Tomás MacCurtain papers are held in Cork Public Museum.
-Information about MacCurtain may also be found in the Liam de Roiste Papers in the Cork City and County Archives and in the Terence MacSwiney Papers in UCD Archives Department.
+Information about MacCurtain may also be found in the Liam de Roiste Papers in the Cork City and County Archives and in the Terence MacSwiney Papers in University College Dublin (UCD) Archives Department.